equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

         from: release
 ```

 The `environments` section of the spec lists the environments for the application and the branch each environment will build from.
 If you omit the `build.from` key for the environment, no automatic builds or deployments will be created.
 This configuration is useful for a promotion-based [workflow](../../guides/workflows/).

 We also support wildcard branch mapping using `*` and `?`.
 Examples of this are:

 - `feature/*`
 - `feature-?`
 - `hotfix/**/*`

+> The `Config Branch` set in the application registration form **must** be mapped to one of the `environments`

 ## `components`